-The 1998 Amended and Restated Employee Stock Purchase Plan (the "Purchase Plan") was adopted by the board of directors in May 1998, and approved by the stockholders in July 1998.
+The 1998 Amended and Restated Employee Stock Purchase Plan (the "Purchase Plan") was adopted by the Board of Directors in May 1998, and approved by the stockholders in July 1998.
 A total of 1,000,000 shares of common stock were initially reserved for issuance under the Purchase Plan.
 On January 1 of each year, the number of shares reserved for issuance under the Purchase Plan is automatically increased by 600,000 shares.
 The Purchase Plan is intended to qualify under Section 423 of the Code.
 Each calendar year, two overlapping 24-month offering periods will commence on February 1 and August 1.
-Each offering period contains four sixmonth accumulation periods, with purchases occurring at the end of each six-month accumulation period.
+Each offering period contains four six-month accumulation periods, with purchases occurring at the end of each six-month accumulation period.
 If the market price of Actuate's stock at the end of any six-month purchase period is lower than the stock price at the original grant date, the plan is cancelled immediately after that purchase date.
 A new 24-month offering period is established using the then-current stock price as the base purchase price.
 The Purchase Plan permits each eligible employee to purchase common stock through payroll deductions, which may not exceed 15% of an employee's cash compensation.
-Effective starting with the August 1, 2006 enrollment period, the amount of shares purchasable per accumulation period will be 1000 shares per individual.
-The price of each share of common stock purchased under the Purchase Plan will be 85% of the lower of (i) the fair market value per share of common stock on the date immediately prior to the first date of the applicable offering period or (ii) the date at the end of the applicable accumulation period.
-Employees may end their participation in the Purchase Plan at any time during the accumulation period, and participation ends automatically upon termination of employment with us.
+Starting with the August 1, 2006 offering period, the amount of shares purchaselp per accumulation period will be 1,000 shares per participant.
+The price of each share of common stock purchased under the Purchase Plan will be 85% of the lower of (i) the fair market value per share of common stock on the date immediately prior to the first date of the applicable offering period, and participation ends automatically upon termination of employment.
 The Purchase Plan has been amended and restated to account for stock splits.
-As of June 30, 2006, 4,436,354 shares had been purchased under the Purchase Plan and 1,363,646 shares of common stock were reserved and available for future issuance.
+On July 29, 2006, the Company issued 122,702 common shares under the Purchase Plan, with a weighted-average purchase price of \$2.32.
+As of September 30, 2006, 4,559,056 shares had been purchased under the Purchase Plan and 1,240,944 shares of common stock were reserved and available for future issuance

-As of June 30, 2006, shares the number of shares of common stock reserved for future issuance was 13,364,330.
+As of September 30, 2006, the number of shares of common stock reserved for future issuance under all option plans and the Purchase Plan was 13,473,050.